zicklag/docs-1/docs/getting-started/quickstart.md

+---
+description: Get up and running with Directus Cloud in minutes.
+Learn the basics of building your data model and managing permissions.
+readTime: 12 minutes
+---

 # Quickstart Guide

 > This quickstart guide is designed to get you up and running with a Directus Cloud Project in a snap.
 Along the way,